THERMOSTATS/RVA/README.md

 ```
 &nbsp;

+### 4.2 Pathway Analysis - Input:  a list
+&nbsp;

-### 4.2 Pathway analysis for the list of summary tables will result in a list that contains 4 objects:
+Pathway analysis for the list of summary tables will result in a list that contains 4 objects:
 &nbsp;

 Pathways with list of data as input, the list can be replaced with `d1` from the top.
 When list inputs are given `comp.names` should be speicified in order to identify the comparison groups.